QubesOS/qubes-posts/2018-09-13-whonix-version-support-policy.md

-With the [recent release of Whonix 14] and subsequent announcement that [Whonix 13 will reach EOL (end-of-life) on 2018-09-30][whonix-13-eol], we have updated the [Supported Versions] page with a [new section] explaining the Whonix support policy.
+With the [recent release of Whonix 14] and subsequent announcement that [Whonix 13 will reach EOL (end-of-life) on 2018-09-30][whonix-13-eol], we have updated the [supported releases] page with a [new section] explaining the Whonix support policy.
 For your convenience, the content of that section, as it currently appears, is reproduced below.
-In the future, users are advised to consult the [Supported Versions] page for the current version of the policy.
+In the future, users are advised to consult the [supported releases] page for the current version of the policy.

 -----